TIER 2: CHARGE

 ✔ HR recovery within 3 minutes

-❌ Poor form or failed time standard
+❌ Poor form or failed time = reset

-6 x 20-Yard Sprint
+6 x 20-YARD SPRINT

-30 seconds between sprints
+✔ 30 seconds between reps

 IT’S NOT JUST HOW FAST YOU GO — IT’S HOW WELL YOU RECOVER AND DO IT AGAIN.